writingteacher/rob-whyte/index.md

 Camtasia, Google suite, MS Office suite, InDesign, Photoshop.

+## Project experience

+## Technical Writer and Content Creator
+Wrote about 40 knowledge base articles (Intercom) for a California SaaS document solution in the real estate space.
+Produce explainer video content (write/edit scripts, narrate, record, edit) with Camtasia.

+## Knowledge Base Writer
+Wrote how-to articles for one click calling platform.
+Wrote and edited email content for sales funnel.

+## Technical Knowledge Writer
+Wrote about 30 how-to articles a WordPress plugin for knowledge base.
+Wrote montly SEO-friendly blog posts about WordPress tools and features.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for